-The search for light, sub-eV Dark Matter particles has gained significant momentum.
-Axions or axion-like particles (ALPs) and similarly behaving particles from space could be detected or they could be produced and detected in the laboratory.
+The search for ultralight Dark Matter particles has gained significant momentum.
+Axions or axion-like particles (ALPs) could be detected directly or be produced in the laboratory in prospective light shining-through-wall experiments.
 A milestone has been achieved by the ADMX experiment, which in 2019 probed the Peccei-Quinn axion coupling regime for masses of micro-eV.
-Since 2017 several small-scale experiments have been initiated to search for ALPs over relatively narrow mass ranges, and major new efforts have been initiated to search with broad-band sensitivity, e.g., BabylAXO, MADMAX and ALPSII, aiming to increase the broad-band sensitivity in the micro-eV to eV mass range by more than an order of magnitude.
-In the sub-eV regime of wave-like dark matter, major new experiments are proposed based on using quantum sensors to probe atomic interferometers (e.g., MAGIS, AEON [check AION]).
+Since 2017 several small-scale experiments have been initiated to search for ALPs over relatively narrow mass ranges, and major new efforts have been initiated to search with broad-band sensitivity, e.g., BabylAXO, MAD-MAX and ALPS II, aiming to increase the broadband sensitivity in the micro-eV to eV mass range by more than an order of magnitude.
+In the sub-eV regime of wave-like dark matter, major new experiments are proposed based on using quantum sensors to probe atomic interferometers (e.g., MAGIS, AION).
 Such experiments also target gravitational-wave sensitivity in the mHz-Hz frequency regime.

 APPEC supports the unique European-led efforts for axions and ALPs detection in mass ranges complementary to the established cavity approach.
-APPEC encourages R&D efforts to improve experimental sensitivity to the widest possible range of candidates and to extend the accessible mass range.
+APPEC encourages R&D efforts to improve experimental sensitivity and extend the accessible mass range.